freebpmnquality/vscode-bpmn-validator/README.md

 # VS Code BPMN Validator

-This is a demo BPMN validator for VS Code editor.
+This is a demo BPMN file validator for VS Code editor.

 ## Demo